 If you are a homeowner with equity, this will be reviewed in the final year of your IVA.
 You may be required to introduce some of your share of the equity into the agreement.
 If this is not possible then your IVA could be extended for up to another year.
 This will all be explained in detail prior to applying for an IVA.

 No two IVAs are the same.
 Your monthly IVA payment is completely unique to your circumstances.
 It is calculated by analysing your living situation, income, expenses, your priority debts and your unsecured debts.
 The money left over each month after all expenses and priority debts (but not including other debt repayments) are paid will be your IVA payment.

 The fees payable in an IVA come from your monthly payment.
-Fees are agreed with your creditors who set our fees at the beginning of the arrangement.
+Fees are agreed with the creditors who set our fees at the beginning of the arrangement.
 You will never receive a bill from us.
 So essentially, the fees and costs for an IVA all come from the one monthly payment that you make each month.

-We do not charge upfront fees for drafting and submitting your IVA Proposal.
+At McCambridge Duffy, we do not charge upfront fees for drafting and submitting your IVA Proposal.
 We only put an IVA case forward if we believe it will be a successful one for both you and your creditors.
 In the event that your IVA proposal is unsuccessful, then you will not be charged a penny.